poole/lanyon/_posts/2021-08-18-21-addictive-tech.md

 Blocksite is self-explanatory to set up.
 It also gives the option to re-route from a blocked site to a site of your choice.
 Mine re-routes to [this website](http://www.minimizedistraction.com/), a presentation by Google employees called "A Call to Minimize Distraction & Respect Users' Attention".

 ![Blocksite reroutes me to this Google presentation](/assets/posts/2021-08-18-21-addictive-tech/BlockSite.png)
 <sub><sup>Blocksite reroutes me to this Google presentation<sub><sup>

-I personally have Reddit blocked, as well as PokemonShowdown.com.
-I find that these are the two sites I mindlessly plug in when bored.
+If I need to use a website I have blocked, I can open it in Safari.
+The upsides here are that I'm usually not logged into the site in question, and Safari isn't in my regular rotation, so it's several extra steps.
 The first time BlockSite re-routed me from Reddit to the Google Presentation I felt so bamboozled I just got right back to work.

 ### [Unhook](https://chrome.google.com/webstore/detail/unhook-remove-youtube-rec/khncfooichmfjbepaaaebmommgaepoid)